-One hundred and thirteen years ago, in the early morning hours of April 15, the Titanic sank into the frigid waters of the Atlantic Ocean.
+In the early morning hours of April 15, 2012, the Titanic sank into the frigid waters of the Atlantic Ocean.

-Just before the 100th anniversary of the sinking of the Belfast-made ship, new photos and first hand accounts emerged from the night the vessel sank in the Atlantic, claiming 1,517 lives.
+Just before the 100th anniversary of the sinking of the Belfast-made ship in 2012, new photos and first hand accounts emerged from the night the vessel sank in the Atlantic, claiming 1,517 lives.

 The Daily Mail reported how pictures from the morning after the sinking of the Titanic will be put to auction by Phillip Weiss auctions in New York and are expected to receive over £50,000.
 Pieces included in the auction are photographs taken from the Carpathia, the ship that came to rescue the Titanic survivors, as well as letters from John and Nelle Snyder, a honeymooning couple who were among the first to escape onto lifeboats.